sustainable-rails/uses/README.md

 * `:warn` - this is the default and will emit a warning if a circular dependency is found.
 * `:ignore` - this will log a warning a debug level, effectively squelching the message.
 Don't use this unless you are migrating a service layer that has a lot of circular dependencies.
-* `:raise_error` - this will raise an `ActiveService::CircularDependency::Error` when it encounters a circular dependency.
+* `:raise_error` - this will raise an `Uses::CircularDependency::Error` when it encounters a circular dependency.